-Icelanders have, almost since settlement, used the geothermal sources to bathe and cook but the first recorded use of geothermal energy in Iceland is from the year 1907.
+Icelanders have, almost since settlement, used geothermal sources to bathe and cook but the first recordeduse of geothermal energy in Iceland is from the year 1907.

-Today Iceland has a 99.96% renewable energy supply and has even started to share their knowledge with other countries looking to do the same.
+Today Iceland has a 99.96% renewable energy supply and has even started to share its knowledge with other countries looking to do the same.

 Over 85% of all houses in Iceland are heated with renewable energy sources, thereof are 66% geothermal.
 Five major geothermal power plants are active in Iceland.
 Those five plants also produce a little over 26% of the electricity used in Iceland.
 The vast majority of the nation’s electricity is generated by hydropower (waterfalls and steam) 73,8% to be exact.
 Only 0,1% is produced with fossil fuel.

-Between the years 1990 and 2014 Iceland geothermal electricity production grew 1700% which is an outstanding number given that the population only grew 25%.
+Between the years 1990 and 2014, Iceland's geothermal electricity production grew by 1700% which is an outstanding number given that the population only grew 25%.
 The answer is found in the growth in aluminum production in the country but it is believed to take up 70% of the electricity.